-- 1. At the end of each set, the six players from each team line up on the end line of their respective courts. - 2.
-As soon as both teams are ready, the first referee uses his/her whistle and a hand signal for the teams to change court. - Once the players cross outside of the poles they may go directly to their bench without lining up on the end line and without being dismissed by the referee.
+- At the end of each set, the first referee uses his/her whistle and a hand signal for the teams to change court. - Once the players cross outside of the poles they may go directly to their bench without lining up on the end line and without being dismissed by the referee.
 Players may now gather at their bench and speak with their coach.

-4. The interval between sets is 3 minutes.
+The interval between sets is 3 minutes.
 After two minutes and thirty seconds the second referee blows his whistle to direct the teams on to the court.
 For set one the teams line up on the baseline.
 For all other sets, the players go directly on to the court.